Transfer Students

 All transfer students will need to take the Integrative Capstone [CAPS] course in residence at WSU.
 Remaining UCORE requirements will depend on each student’s unique situation.
 Please note that some WSU colleges may have additional graduation requirements that involve UCORE-designated courses.

-If you are a transfer student who has completed an associate’s degree or an Interstate Passport, the table below explains the remaining UCORE requirements that need to be satisfied.
+If you are a transfer student who has completed an associate’s degree, the table below explains the remaining UCORE requirements that need to be satisfied.

 If you have:Then you still need to fulfill these University Common Requirements: